kontent-ai/custom-element-starter-react/README.md

 If you wish to include your integration into the mentioned list, please add the **kontent-ai-integration** topic into your github integration repository.

-Additional information and tutorials can be found on [kontent-ai.github.io](https://kontent-ai.github.io/).
+Additional Kontent.ai GitHub resources and tutorials can be found on [kontent-ai.github.io](https://kontent-ai.github.io/).

 <br />